 This happens in many instances.
 If the student prefers, the counselor can assist him/her with locating a local provider that may better meet their needs.
 If the issues are indicative of a serious mental health disorder, are life-threatening, or may require medical intervention; there may be a need to refer to a higher level of care such as provided by the local mental health center.
 But once again, the counselor will assist you in all of these.

 How do I schedule an appointment?

-Simply call the counseling office at 423.869.6401 or email Jason Kishpaugh at firstname.lastname@example.org.
-You may also stop by the counseling office located in Duke Hall, room 201 to see if the counselor is available for walk-in sessions or to schedule an appointment.
+Simply call the counseling office at 423.869.6401 or email Jason Kishpaugh at email@example.com, or Amy Spurlock can be contacted by phone at 423.869.6014 or by email at firstname.lastname@example.org.
+You may also stop by the counseling office located in Grant Lee, room 102 to see if the counselor is available for walk-in sessions or to schedule an appointment.